You want smart political talk without the meltdowns?

 Because she went on today.

-She goes on NMS MBC with Andrea Mitchell in what seemed like the most scripted interview I think I've ever seen in my life, but she goes on to say, oh, nothing political in the surveillance of Trump, nothing at all, and then she admits the unmasking of Mike Flynn, and but it wasn't done for political purposes and the the leaking of Mike Flynn's calls, which is a felony that she can't get into specific reports because the information's classified, how convenient.
+And then she admits the unmasking of Mike Flynn, but it wasn't done for political purposes and the leaking of Mike Flynn's calls, which is a felony that she can't get into specific reports because the information's classified, how convenient.

 And she admitted, listen to this part where she admits the pace of surveilling Trump increased after the election.

-Now keep in mind, she just said two weeks ago she knew nothing about it.
+Now, keep in mind, she just said two weeks ago she knew nothing about it.

 Did the pace accelerate during the transition?

-Did the pace of unmasking requests of your unmasking requests accelerate toward the end of the White House tenure?
+Did the pace of unmasking requests, of your unmasking requests, accelerate toward the end of the White House tenure?

-And I can't say the pace of unmasking requests would accelerate, but if you're asking, were there more reports provided to senior U.S. officials after the president requested the compilation of the intelligence, which uh was ultimately um provided in January?
+And I can't say the pace of unmasking requests would accelerate, but if you're asking, were there more reports provided to senior U.S. officials after the president requested the compilation of the intelligence, which was ultimately provided in January?

-Yes, what happened was as the IC went about the business, the intelligence community business of following up on the president's order.
+Yes, what happened was as the IC went about the business, the intelligence community, the intelligence business of following up on the president's order, fulfilling the president's request for such a report, they went back and scrubbed more reports.

 They began to provide more such reports to American officials, including myself.